SidneyHollingsworth/Election-Analysis/README.md

 - Total Votes: 369,711

-- Breakdown of the number of votes and the percentage of total votes for each county in the precinct:
+- Number of votes and the percentage of total votes for each county:
   - Denver: 82.8% (306,055)
   - Jefferson: 10.5% (38,855)
   - Arapahoe: 6.7% (24,801)